MiguelMDSDP/CustomerManagementWeb/README.md

     yarn install
     ```

+4. Before running the application, create a .env file inside the project with the same content of the .env.example file.

+    ```.env
+    REACT_APP_API_URL=http://localhost
+    REACT_APP_API_PORT=5000
+    ```

-4. Run the application:
+5. Run the application:

    ```bash
    yarn start
    ```

-5. The application will be available at <http://localhost:3000>.
+6. The application will be available at <http://localhost:3000>.

 ## Libraries Used